Girlcoding22/INDENG142_Sp25/README.md

 - Apply machine learning models for regression, classification, and clustering.
 - Compare model performance across raw vs. aggregated datasets.
 - Visualize clustering and feature relationships for interpretability.

+## 📈 Visualizations

+The project includes various visualizations to aid in understanding the data and model results, such as:

+- 3D PCA cluster plots (`3DPCACluster.png`)
+- Correlation heatmaps
+- Model performance charts (e.g., R² scores, classification accuracy, confusion matrices)

+## 📄 License

+This project is for educational purposes as part of the INDENG 142A course at UC Berkeley.